annotation/text-fabric/docs/Api/App.md

         And if you are in a Jupyter notebook, these names are linked to their documentation.

     Without further arguments, TF thinks you are a user that wants to work with as much data possible without hassle.
-    It makes some standard choices for you, and it will auto-download data.
+    It makes some standard choices for you, and it will auto-download data, if there are settings specified in a `config.yaml` that indicate where the data can be downloaded from.

     The following options are for people who want increasingly finer control over the features that are being loaded.